 Over the weekend, Lac de Longemer in Xonrupt, France, played host to the XTERRA France Championship, an official qualifier for 2017 XTERRA World Championships in Maui, Hawaii in October.

 This 11th annual XTERRA France is part of the XTERRA European Tour, the premier off-road multisport brand in the European Union with races in 16 countries providing top competition for professionals and amateurs.

-KZN’s Mikaela Jonsson (20, Jeep Team SA) started her first season racing as a Professional at Xterra France, and what an introduction to her capabilities, managing an impressive 13th place finish in one of the toughest XTERRA races in the world.
+KZN’s Mikaela Jonsson (20, Jeep Team SA) started her first season racing as an Elite Athlete at Xterra France, and what an introduction to her capabilities, managing an impressive 13th place finish in one of the toughest XTERRA races in the world.
 Jonsson completed the gruelling race in 05:08:33.